 Strawberries Native to BC

 When I was young, the highlight of our summer was two weeks at the lake in a rustic cabin with no running water or electricity and just a Coleman camp stove.
 If the weather was cool and we weren’t swimming or on the beach, we would tramp through the fields and woods looking for adventure.
-Once in a while we would be lucky to come upon native BC strawberries.
-If we reported this to mother, she would send us off with a honey bucket (similar to the one below) on the off chance a few might make it home for dessert.
+Once in awhile we would be lucky to come upon native BC strawberries.
+If we reported this to our mother, she would send us off with a honey bucket (similar to the one below) on the off chance a few might make it home for dessert.

 According to Dr. Hebda[i], there are three species of native strawberries found in BC: wild strawberry (Fragaria virginiana), coastal strawberry (Fragaria chiloensis), and wood strawberry (Fragaria vesca).
 Wild strawberries are found almost everywhere except on Haida Gwaii.
 The most favoured habitats are open, clearings.
 The coastal strawberry grows along the Pacific coast from Alaska to California and likes moist, sandy soil.
 It can be found in meadows and rock crevices.
 The wood strawberry inhabits opens forests, clearings, fields and meadows and is widespread in BC.